Northern Lights Tour Packages

 For tips on viewing the northern lights, read on.
 We’ve answered the most commonly asked questions about Nordic aurora borealis tours here to help you make your dream trip a reality.

 Yes, the Nordics are widely regarded as safe for visitors.
-Actually, the Nordic countries – Iceland, Sweden, Norway, Denmark and Finland – continually rank among the top 10 safest places in the world.
+Actually, the Nordic nations – Iceland, Sweden, Norway, Denmark and Finland – continually rank among the top 10 safest places in the world.
 This is because they have low crime rates, good standards of healthcare, and excellent road safety.

 It's important to note that our trusted suppliers follow rigorous health and safety protocols to ensure that cars, buses, hotels and other venues are regularly cleaned and are safe for travel.
 Learn more about how to travel with confidence or take a look at the latest travel updates to see which countries are open for visitors.

 The northern lights, or aurora borealis, are a natural phenomenon.
 You can see them illuminating the sky when charged particles from solar flares collide with atoms in the Earth’s atmosphere, near the North Pole.
 This collision creates varied shapes and colours that ripple, flash or glow in the sky.